 Skip to main content

 The Wherobots Cloud Model Context Protocol (MCP) Server allows you to use AI assistants like GitHub Copilot to answer questions about the physical world.
 This feature enables intelligent catalog exploration, code generation and query execution directly in your development environment.
-The MCP server is ideal for exploratory data analysis and co-authoring production code alongside a human expert.
+The MCP server is ideal for exploratory data analysis, spatial query generation, and co-authoring production code alongside a human expert.
 For more information on using the MCP Server including common tasks and example prompts see MCP Server Best Practices and Usage.

 Quickstart